Ravikiran000/Kubernetes_Mastery/Day-3/README.md

 ### Deployment
 In Kubernetes, a Deployment is a higher-level abstraction that manages a set of Pods (replicas of an application) and ensures they are available, up-to-date, and running as intended.
 Deployments provide declarative updates to applications, making it easier to manage, roll out, and scale them.
 #### Key Features of Deployments
-1. Declarative Management: You define the desired state of your application (e.g., number of replicas, container images, etc.) in a YAML or JSON manifest, and Kubernetes ensures that the actual state matches the desired state.
+1. **Declarative Management**: You define the desired state of your application (e.g., number of replicas, container images, etc.) in a YAML or JSON manifest, and Kubernetes ensures that the actual state matches the desired state.

-2. Replica Management: Deployments manage the number of replicas (instances) of an application to ensure high availability.
+2. **Replica Management**: Deployments manage the number of replicas (instances) of an application to ensure high availability.

-3. Rolling Updates: Deployments enable rolling updates to incrementally replace old versions of Pods with new ones, minimizing downtime.
+3. **Rolling Updates**: Deployments enable rolling updates to incrementally replace old versions of Pods with new ones, minimizing downtime.

-4. Rollback: If an update causes issues, you can roll back to a previous version using the Deployment's revision history.
+4. **Rollback**: If an update causes issues, you can roll back to a previous version using the Deployment's revision history.

-5. Self-Healing: If a Pod crashes or is terminated, the Deployment ensures a new Pod is created to maintain the desired state.
+5. **Self-Healing**: If a Pod crashes or is terminated, the Deployment ensures a new Pod is created to maintain the desired state.

-6. Scaling: Deployments allow you to scale your application horizontally by increasing or decreasing the number of replicas.
+6. **Scaling**: Deployments allow you to scale your application horizontally by increasing or decreasing the number of replicas.

 #### Deployment Architecture
 A Deployment works with the following Kubernetes objects:

-ReplicaSet: A Deployment automatically creates and manages a ReplicaSet to maintain the desired number of Pods.
+**ReplicaSet**: A Deployment automatically creates and manages a ReplicaSet to maintain the desired number of Pods.

-Pods: The ReplicaSet created by the Deployment manages the actual Pods that run the application containers.
+**Pods**: The ReplicaSet created by the Deployment manages the actual Pods that run the application containers.

 ### Example Deployment YAML
 ```